-Established producer & engineer who has worked with popular dance labels such as Insanity (Sony Music), Hot Creations, Strictly Rhythm and Toolroom Records.
+Established producer & engineer who has worked with labels such as Insanity (Sony Music), Hot Creations, Strictly Rhythm and Toolroom Records.

 Adriane Jackson is a music producer and engineer originally from San Bernardino, California currently residing in London, UK.
-He is most established as an artist under the alias 'MADVILLA' (f.k.a Mad Villains).
+He is most established as an artist under the alias 'MADVILLA'.

-At age 17, Adriane moved to the UK and within several years found himself releasing on established labels such as Toolroom Records and Kerri Chandler's Madhouse Records, as well as getting regular radio support from stations such as Radio 1, Kiss FM and Rinse FM.
-He eventually moved to Leeds to study his Bachelors in Music Technology and since then, has landed his own releases as well as engineer for renown labels such as Sony (Insanity), Hot Creations, Strictly Rhythm and Toolroom to name a few.
+At age 17, Adriane moved to the UK and within several years found himself releasing on established labels such as Toolroom, Madhouse, Nervous amongst many others.
+He eventually moved to Leeds to study his Bachelors in Music Technology and since then, has landed his own releases as well as engineer for renown labels such as Insanity Records (Sony Music), Hot Creations, No Art and Strictly Rhythm to name a few.
 Over the years he has gained support from high profile artists such as Roger Sanchez, Maya Jane Coles, Enzo Siragusa, Todd Edwards, Seth Troxler, Mark Knight and more.
 He has also created an award-winning sample library for Loopmasters, which received a 9/10 from Computer Music Magazine.
 Adriane now holds a Masters in Music Production, while running his new 'Hot Wings' brand which functions as an artistic music label and studio.

 Excellent mixing and mastering service provided by Adriane, went above and beyond and very good at what he does.